freedomofpress/securedrop-builder/README.md

 After these steps, please rerun the command again.
 ```

 The next step is to build the wheels.
-To do this step, you will need an owner
+To do this step, you will need a maintainer
-of the SecureDrop release key to build the wheel and sign the updated sha256sums file
+to build the wheels and sign the updated sha256sums file with your individual key.
-with the release key.
-If you're not sure who to ask, ping @redshiftzero for a pointer.

 ### 2. Build wheels